 The value of your commercial portfolio is affected by long-term interest rates, such as the U.S. Treasury 10-year rate, which impacts cap rates used in commercial real estate valuations.
 Prevailing long-term rates influence cap rates when investors bid on commercial assets, and market cap rates typically have a spread versus long-term rates that reflect risk premium.

-Cap rates typically increase as interest rates rise since there’s now additional risk to investors -- the value of future cash flows declines, which also drops the value of investment properties.
+Cap rates typically increase as interest rates rise since there’s now additional risk to investors -- the value of future cash flows declines, which also reduces the value of investment properties.
 However, the relationship here isn’t so simple.
 Other factors, such as solid net operating income (NOI) growth, can act as a buffer between rising interest rates and declining property values.
 The greater the NOI growth, the stronger this buffer becomes.

 Timing also is an important consideration.
 Short-term increases in cap rates are more quickly noticeable in your investment property’s valuation; however, the performance of any given asset is often less sensitive to cap rate fluctuations over the long term.